nistara/first-website/_posts/2016-04-15-Vignettes.md

 {% endhighlight %}

-I used this [post](http://www.inside-r.org/r-doc/utils/vignette) from [inside-R](http://www.inside-r.org/) as a reference point. for formatting help.
+Thanks to this [post](http://www.inside-r.org/r-doc/utils/vignette) from [inside-R](http://www.inside-r.org/), which provided an excellent reference when I was searching how to do it.